TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Overall, I feel that the pros far outweigh the cons and I would advise anyone to buy pillows made from 100% organic material if your budget allows.

-You’ll find Volatile Organic Compounds (VOCs) in the synthetic materials used to make most bedding products, including pillows.
+Volatile Organic Compounds (VOCs) are present in the synthetic materials used to make most bedding products, including pillows.

-One of the most toxic chemicals found in conventional pillows is formaldehyde.
-This chemical is used to treat the fill material and cover material, and can be released into the air over time.
+This chemical is used to treat the fill material and cover material, and can be released into the air over time (EPA; CPSC).

-Synthetic fibers are also more damaging to the environment than natural fibers and sustainable fabrics.
+Synthetic fibers are also more environmentally damaging than natural fibers and sustainable fabrics (Gonzalez et al., 2023).

 Many conventional pillows are treated with fire retardants.
 These chemicals can be released into the air and reduce air quality.